 Eliminating testing barriers

-Potential educators must achieve a specific score on the basic skills test to enter a preparation program or achieve a specific score on an alternative.
-Our board is asking for a legislative change to remove the requirement of meeting a specific score in the WEST-B exam or alternative.
-This will allow other, more equitable, ways of assessing basic skills to be utilized by the institution to which the candidate is applying.
+Potential educators must achieve a specific score on the basic skills test to enter a preparation program or achieve a specific score on an alternative test.
+By removing the requirement of a specific score, this will allow other, more equitable, ways of assessing basic skills to be used by the institution to which the candidate is applying.